What to wear in France

 I love the “capsule wardrobe”, which simplifies your holiday packing.
 Basically it comprises of a number of pieces that you absolutely LOVE and will mix and match together.

 Before I bring out the suitcases I start by laying what I think I am going to need out on the bed and cull from there.
-Then pick a colour theme – black, white, red and taupe was my theme last trip.
+I then pick a colour theme – black, white, red and taupe was my theme last trip.

 Start with black pants and skirts with white tops and shirts, as these can easily be dressed up or down with scarves, necklaces and accessories.
 I also tend to choose tops, pants, shorts and skirts over dresses for their versatility.